 Benefits at Landmark College

-The Landmark College Office of Human Resources ensures that Landmark College is an employer of choice, attracting and retaining uniquely talented individuals able to advance the College’s mission, as the premier undergraduate program for students with learning disabilities and attention deficit disorders.
+The Landmark College Office of Human Resources ensures that Landmark College is an employer of choice, attracting and retaining uniquely talented individuals able to advance the College’s mission as the premier undergraduate program for students with learning disabilities (such as dyslexia), ADHD, and ASD.

 The Landmark College comprehensive medical benefit is administered by CBA Blue, a subsidiary of Blue Cross Blue Shield of Vermont, and is effective on your first day of work.